gauthamdv/regression-explorer/README.md

 This project demonstrates **linear regression** on a dataset with multiple features.
 The focus is on **feature engineering**, applying **transformations** to stabilize variance, and evaluating the model using various metrics.

+⚠️ **Note:** This notebook requires a **clean and preprocessed dataset** to run.
+To generate this dataset, run the `data-preprocessing.py` script in the root directory.

 ---

 ## 📂 Project Structure